Last Updated on 20th September 2022 by Sophie Nadeau

 A sea of tranquillity in one of the most compact cities in the UK, one of the very best things to do in Winchester is to head to the Cathedral Close.
 The area and its surrounds have been a meeting point for people of all ages for centuries, and traces of history can be seen in the well-worn steps of the square, as well as the worn façade of the cathedral itself.

-Pictured below: Curle’s Passage, a 1632 passageway created in order to allow visitors to wander in and out of Inner and Outer Cathedral Closes without the need to go through the Cathedral itself.
+Pictured below a hidden gem of Winchester: Curle’s Passage, a 1632 passageway created in order to allow visitors to wander in and out of Inner and Outer Cathedral Closes without the need to go through the Cathedral itself.

 Explore the Green Spaces Winchester Has to Offer